EventStore/documentation/docs/cloud/integrations/slack.md

 ### Create a new integration with the Event Store Cloud

 1. In the Event Store Cloud console, select an organization and then a project.
-2. Once viewing a project, you should see the `Integrations` under the heading `Project` in the sidebar to the left.
+2. Once viewing a project, you should see `Integrations` under the heading `Project` in the sidebar to the left.
 Click it.
 3. Click `New Integration`.
 Enter a name that will make it easier to find later, and then select Issues or Notifications.
 Then select the Sink `Slack`.
 4. Under `Configuration`, next to `Channel ID`, enter the channel you want the slack bot to communicate with (this must be the same as the place you invited the bot earlier).
 Remember to start the channel ID with a hash sign if appropriate.
 5. In the box next to `Token` enter the OAuth token you copied from Slack's website.